frankframework/frankframework/FRANKDOC.md

 The Java classes that implement [IRecordHandlerManager](./core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java) are highlighted.
 They are annotated in the first figure of this section as number 3.

-The annotation on [IRecordHandlerManager](./core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java) only adds two classes to group `Batch`.
+The annotation on [IRecordHandlerManager](./core/src/main/java/nl/nn/adapterframework/batch/IRecordHandlerManager.java) only adds three classes to group `Batch`.
 The other elements are added by other [@FrankDocGroup](./core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotations.
 These do not have their `order` field set, see for example [RecordHandlerFlow](./core/src/main/java/nl/nn/adapterframework/batch/RecordHandlerFlow.java)

 ![eclipseRecordHandlerFlow](./picturesForContributors/eclipseRecordHandlerFlow.jpg)